dabmasterars/VMF-Optimizer/README.md

 # VMF Optimizer
 Program to compress Valve Map Files (VMF) for archival purposes.
 Compatible with any Source Engine game.

+P.S. the download link is for the source code, not the program itself. for that, go to "releases" tab and download the first zip file in a latest release.

 # How it works
 The program will remove parameters that have default values.
 When the modified file is opened, Hammer will fill the missing parameters with default values; nothing changes, hence lossless optimization.